 Related videos:

-The result confirms the excellent form that the athlete is experiencing in the 2026 season.
-Just a few days prior, Velazco had set a new personal best of 14.85 meters in a competition held in Puerto Rico, surpassing her previous best of 14.72 meters achieved in August 2025 at the Memorial Van Damme in Brussels.
+The result confirms the excellent form the athlete is experiencing in the 2026 season.
+Just a few days earlier, Velazco had set a new personal best of 14.85 meters in a competition held in Puerto Rico, surpassing her previous best of 14.72 meters achieved in August 2025 at the Memorial Van Damme in Brussels.

 Cooper is expected to return to competitive activity in the upcoming events of his European tour.